-I get emails from moms with a common challenge: how to spend time with their families on top of all we have to do.
+I get emails from moms with a common challenge: how to spend time with your family on top of all that we have to do.

 Perhaps you’re torn between working long hours and the guilt of not spending enough time with the baby.
-Or maybe you’re scrambling to get home before the kids’ early bedtime, or find yourself buried beneath all the responsibilities you can’t seem to say “no” to.
+Maybe you’re scrambling to get work done before the kids’ bedtime, or find yourself buried beneath the responsibilities you can’t seem to say “no” to.

-It doesn’t help when the kids seem to grow so fast, or when we know the importance of spending time with family.
+It doesn’t help when the kids seem to grow so fast, or that they keep wondering where you are.

 I’ve worked all sorts arrangements, from your standard 9-to-5 day job to working at home to running a small business.
 I’ve taken on my share of responsibilities, school volunteer duties, and time spent with my extended family and friends.